bencheeorg/benchee_html/README.md

     Benchee.Formatters.HTML,
     Benchee.Formatters.Console
   ]
-  # override defaults
+  # override defaults:
-  #, formatter_options: [html: [file: "output/my.html", auto_open: false]]
+  # formatters: [{Benchee.Formatters.HTML, file: "output/my.html", auto_open: false}]
 )
 ```

 The report index page will be written to `"benchmarks/output/results.html"` and opened in your standard browser automatically.
-Of course you can also pass in `formatter_options` to specify a different destination for the reports: `html: [file: "your_file.html"]`.
-Auto open behaviour can be overridden in the same manner: `html: [auto_open: false]`
+Of course you can also optionally specify a tuple of `{Module, options}` to specify a different destination for the reports: `[{Benchee.Formatters.HTML, file: "your_file.html"}]`.
+Auto open behaviour can be overridden in the same manner: `html: [{Benchee.Formatters.HTML, auto_open: false}]`

 Of course it also works with multiple inputs, in that case one file per input is generated: